LoganR333/UNH-IT718/Lab2-Basic-Server/README.md

 - The scripts in these labs do not clean up after themselves.

 ## Lab Report
-Provide one or screenshots for each cloud vendor showing:
+Provide one or more screenshots for each cloud vendor showing:
 1. The output from the command showing the VM IP addresses.
 2.	wget/curl command retrieving the nginx default page,
 3. Successful SSH login.